ioanahulpus/cocospa/README.md

 ```bash
 python3 scripts/call_on_newsela.py $LOCATION_OF_NEWSELA $API_ENDPOINT
 ```
 First one needs to obtain access the [Newsela Data](https://newsela.com/data/).
 The result of the script is available in **results/newsela.csv**.
-The script by default calls an API running on localhost.
+The script by default calls an API running on natively.
 The resuls is a .csv file that shows the scores for different newsela levels:

 | Document            |   0    |   1    |   2    |   3    |   4    |